-Livestock and Fisheries rely on use of community lands for fodder production during drought, improved fodder/feed storage methods, preventive vaccination, improved shelters for reducing heat stress in livestock, management of fish ponds/tanks during water scarcity and excess water etc.
+Livestock and Fisheries rely on use of community lands for fodder production during drought, improved fodder/feed storage methods, preventive vaccination, improved shelters for reducing heat stress in livestock, management of fish ponds/tanks during water scarcity and excess water..

 Development of trees around animal shed

 Trees are very helpful to animals.
-It is used in many ways such as it provides shade, acting as a barrier to wind, absorb noise pollution etc. It could be seen from the table-24 that about 83.33 per cent of the farmers were aware about the need of trees around cattle shed and 58.33 per cent of the farmers adopted this climate resilient farm technology.
+It provides shade, acts as a barrier to wind, absorb noise pollution etc. It could be seen from the table-24 that about 83.33 per cent of the farmers were aware about the need of trees around cattle shed and 58.33 per cent of the farmers adopted this climate resilient farm technology.
 The reason might be due to tree saplings given at free of cost by development departments of the state to the farming communities in this locality.

 Introduction of new breeds for better production

 Some breeds are highly resistant to heat and also tolerant to disease but not having production potential.
 Therefore, our farmers must need to go for new improved breeds for better production.
 It will be helpful for getting higher income and providing livelihood security for small and marginal farmers.
-It could be seen from the table-24 that about 71.66 per cent of the farmers were aware about Introduction of new breeds for better production and 66.66 per cent of the farmers adopted this climate resilient farm technology.
-The reason might be due to the introduction of new breeds by KVK.
-They had introduced some new breeds in the study area villages which are high production potential.
+It could be seen from the table-1 that about 71.66 per cent of the farmers were aware about Introduction of new breeds for better production and 66.66 per cent of the farmers adopted this climate resilient farm technology.
+The reason might be due to the introduction of new breeds by KVK, Namakkal.
+They had introduced some new breeds in the study area villages which possessed high production potential.

-Table 2: New improved breeds introduced by KVK through NICRA scheme at Vadavathur village in Namakkal district
+Table 2: New improved breeds introduced by KVK through NICRA scheme at Vadavathur village in Namakkal district This table must be referred in the contents/body.